friedrixk/Max-Cut-Problem/README.md

 ### Mojo

-Depending on your operating system and hardware follow the installation procedures as explained in the docs: https://docs.modular.com/mojo/.
+Depending on your operating system and hardware follow the installation procedures as explained in the [docs](https://docs.modular.com/mojo/).
 Currently there is native support for MacOS (Apple Silicon) and Linux.
 For MacOS (Intel) and Windows you can use a development container or WSL.

 To correctly setup the development container:
 This has worked for me: https://docs.modular.com/mojo/manual/get-started/hello-world.html